google/WebFundamentals/src/site/the-essentials/performance/index.markdown

 ---
 layout: section
 title: "Optimizing Performance"
-description: "Performance Matters (#perfmatters).
-Deliver your content to users as quickly as possible.
-Once they're in your app, you make page interaction and rendering as smooth as possible."
+description: "Performance is a feature."
-introduction: "Research shows that users' flow is interrupted if pages take longer than one second to load.
-To deliver the best experience and keep the visitor engaged, focus on rendering some content, known as the above-the-fold content, to users in one second (or less) while the rest of the page continues to load and render in the background."
+introduction: "To deliver the best user experience we must deliver content as quickly as possible (<1 second), and ensure that our code is always able respond to user input within milliseconds (<16 milliseconds)."
-snippet: "Show content in 1 second or less. #perfmatters"
+snippet: "Performance is a feature: deliver content in <1s, respond to user input in <16ms."
 article:
   written_on: 2014-04-01
   updated_on: 2014-04-28